quark-engine/quark-engine/docs/source/quark_rules.rst

 New Quark rules (#00212 - #00233) are now available.
 These rules target `DroidKungFu <https://en.wikipedia.org/wiki/DroidKungFu>`__, a malware family that gains unlimited access to a device, installs and uninstalls Apps, and forwards confidential data.
 Check `here <https://github.com/quark-engine/quark-rules>`__ for the rule details.

 With these rules, Quark is now able to identify the DroidKungFu malware family as high-risk.
 In our experiment, Quark achieved 100% accuracy and 100% precision.
-Please check :ref:`here <list-of-tested-apks-droidkungfu>` for the APKs we tested.
+Check :ref:`here <list-of-tested-apks-droidkungfu>` for the APKs we tested.

 Below is a summary report of a DroidKungFu sample (``D277C97B1A8A78F859672B4A20E74B3313E9F964E68A6E857C1E9D33763434A5``).
 The report shows that Quark identified the sample as **high-risk** and provided a list of the sample's behaviors.